 Actions should be driven by industry and raw materials users.
 The actions should duly justify the relevance of all targeted minerals and metals.
 Priority are the EU critical raw materials.
-Sea mining is excluded from this topic.
+Deap sea mining is not in the scope of this topic.

-Actions should envisage clustering activities with other relevant selected projects for cross-projects co-operation, consultations and joint activities on cross-cutting issues and share of results as well as participating in joint meetings and communication events.
+Actions should envisage clustering activities with other relevant selected projects for crossprojects co-operation, consultations and joint activities on cross-cutting issues and share of results as well as participating in joint meetings and communication events.
 To this end proposals should foresee a dedicated work package and/or task, and earmark the appropriate resources accordingly.